signalwire/signalwire-js/.changeset/hip-lies-drive.md

 '@signalwire/webrtc': patch
 ---

-Encapsulate each EventEmitter using the room session id as the namespace.
+Encapsulate each EventEmitter using a unique id as the namespace.